young, 1.4 mm

 Hawaii.
 Also, the various species of Caulerpa

-seem too patchy in distribution for any single one to account for the
+seem too patchy in distribution for any single one (or combination?) to account for the

 a somewhat broader diet?